duelas/yt-limit/README.md

 Quota are shared globally though

 Every loaded video has 10 seconds of delayed window
-after 10 seconds the time start counting with -10 seconds first
+after 10 seconds the time start counting with -10 seconds head first

 Add quota by postponing the resetting timepoint
 Quota reset back to CONFIG.BASE_ALLOWANCE no matter what you have before